 District Leader Elections

-There are two District Director nominated Candidates: Wilson YAU and Molly YIP.
-As Molly YIP has withdraw from the election, only one candidate for the District Director.
+There are two District Director nominated Candidates: Wilson YAU, DTM and Molly YIP, DTM.
+As Molly YIP has withdrawn from the election, only one candidate for the District Director.
 Without objection, District Director Talis WONG, DTM instructed the PARLIAMENTARIAN Jim WAN, DTM to cast (in the form of a voice vote) a single ballot for the candidate for this uncontested office.

-Program Quality Director nominated Candidates withdraw from the election.
+Program Quality Director nominated Candidates withdrew from the election.
 A vacancy in any elective office shall be filled by the District Executive Committee based upon the recommendation of the District Director Wilson YAU, DTM.

 There are two Club Growth Director nominated candidates: Sean LIN, DTM and Julia LIU, DTM.
 Each gave 2 minute speeches.
 District Director Talis WONG, DTM called for the voting session.

+Sarah Lee, President of Distinguished Toastmasters Club requested to invalidate her vote as it was not her who did the voting.
+This was done accordingly.

 There were 123 votes made: 65 votes for Sean LIN; 58 votes for Julia LIU.

 Club Growth Director 2020-2021 - Sean LIN, DTM